ronnyreinertsen/InteleSMSMessagingKit/README.md

 21.10.2019 - Upgraded project to .NET Framework 4.8
-22.10.2019 - Bug fix on CustomData variable result in null exception if not set using REST API 16.11.2022 - Upgraded project to .NET Framework 4.8.1 and upgraded referenced libs
+22.10.2019 - Bug fix on CustomData variable result in null exception if not set using REST API 16.11.2022 - Upgraded project to .NET Framework 4.8.1 and upgraded referenced libs 16.11.2022 - Downgrade project to .NET Framework 4.8 and removed ServiceStack dependencies